Vhati/Slipstream-Mod-Manager/skel_unix/readme_for_unixlike.txt

   If you upgrade FTL:
     Delete the outdated files in Slipstream/backup/
+	This can be done from the menu: Help-"Delete Backups".
     If you don't, the game's resources will get corrupted.

   Commandline: